 For several years, Arkansas Methodist Medical Center has partnered with industries and communities in the area to bring health fairs to the residents of Northeast Arkansas and Southeast Missouri.

-Other important medical tests available during health fairs include:
+Medical tests available during health fairs include:

 Cholesterol is a fatty-like substance produced by your liver and is found in all of your body's cells.The body manufactures all the cholesterol that it needs.
 However, excessive amounts in the blood have been strongly linked to an increased risk of premature coronary artery disease (CAD).

 HDL Cholesterol: High density lipoproteins (HDL) are particles in the blood that transport excessive cholesterol from the tissues to the liver, where cholesterol is broken down and recycled or excreted.
 Therefore, high levels of HDL-good cholesterol are desirable.

 To improve your HDL cholesterol, stop smoking, lose or maintain a healthy weight, exercise and increase monounsaturated fats in your diet.